chriscamargo/framer-viewNavigationController/README.md

 to the top of your project

-- Create a new instance of the controller
+- Create a new instance of the controller and set the initial view

 	Views = new ViewNavigationController

-- Set the initial view by calling one of the transition methods

-	Views.switchInstant myLayer
+		initialView: myLayer

 - Add interactivity